-- Required clauses for archery Club Constitution & Rules (updated February, 2018)
+- Required clauses for archery Club Constitution & Rules (PDF – updated February, 2018)

-For those people who cannot complete their application to join or renew their membership online (there should be very few!), this application form can be used.
-It contains all the required (and mandatory) declarations that all applicants (including those who RENEW their membership) must acknowledge the same declarations as if completing an online application.)
-These declarations are the minimum expected by Archery Australia and ARCHERY SA.
+For those who are unable complete an online application to join (in the first instance, Clubs should offer to assist those persons), an application form should be used.
+The template contains the mandatory declarations that all applicants (including those who RENEW their membership) must acknowledge and are the SAME declarations as if completing an online application.)
+The declarations are the minimum expected by Archery Australia and ARCHERY SA.

-All Clubs are required to complete and process any hard copy applications received, online.
+In respect of all “hard copy” applications received, Clubs are required to complete and process them online.

-Does your Club re-invent the wheel every time you elect a new Treasurer?
+Does your Club re-invent the wheel every time it elects a new Treasurer?
 Use a system which is FREE, can be easily backed up, is transferable to any computer (does not require a specific operating system) and is transparent and rigorous.
 It also provides consistent reporting, requiring little interpretation.

 SourceForge’s GnuCash is a personal and small-business financial-accounting software, freely licensed under the GNU GPL and available for GNU/Linux, BSD, Solaris, Mac OS X and Microsoft Windows.
 Designed to be easy to use, yet powerful and flexible, GnuCash allows you to track bank accounts, stocks, income and expenses.
 As quick and intuitive to use as a cheque book register, it is based on professional accounting principles to ensure balanced books and accurate and understandable reports.

 - Double-Entry Accounting

 - Reports, Graphs

 - Scheduled Transactions